PerfectlySoft/Perfect-CRUD/README.md

 try db.create(TestTable1.self, primaryKey: \.id, policy: .reconcileTable)
 ```

-`TableCreatePolicy` consists of the following options:
+<a name="create-policy">`TableCreatePolicy`</a> consists of the following options:

+* .reconcileTable - If the database table already exists then any columns which differ between the type and the table will be either removed or added.
+Note that this policy will not alter columns which exist but have changed their types.
+For example, if a type's property changes from a String to an Int, this policy will not alter the column changing its type to Int.
 * .shallow - If indicated, then joined type tables will not be automatically created.
 If not indicated, then any joined type tables will be automatically created.
 * .dropTable - The database table will be dropped before it is created.
 This can be useful during development and testing, or for tables that contain ephemeral data which can be reset after a restart.
-* .reconcileTable - If the database table already exists then any columns which differ between the type and the table will be either removed or added.

 Calling create on a table which already exists is a harmless operation resulting in no changes unless the `.reconcileTable` or `.dropTable` policies are indicated.
 Existing tables will not be modified to match changes in the corresponding Codable type unless `.reconcileTable` is indicated.

-#### table
+#### Table

 The `table` operation returns a Table object based on the indicated Codable type.
 Table objects are used to perform further operations.